emarcey/cicerone/glossary/brewing/terms.md

 		* no heat applied during mash
 	* See [06__infusion_mashing](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F06__infusion_mashing)
 * **Iso-Alpha Acid Extracts:** extracts of isomerized alpha acids that have also been chemically treated to prevent lightstruck effects.
 Can be added to finished beer to provide bitterness.
 Some types can contribute to head formation and retention.
+* **Kettle:** also called a boil kettle or a copper, is a vessel used for boiling wort
+	* Several designs
+		* direct fired: produce caramelization of wort sugars -> increased color and caramelized flavor
+			* trickier than pressurized steam, because over-heating can cause "burn-on" and lead to undesirable "cooked" flavors, as well as other substances that give aged or stale character
+		* pressurized steam: majority of modern kettles
+			* steam flows through jacked on bottom, sides, and calandria
+			* rapid and intense heating
 * **Kilning:** final stage of malting process, where germinated green malt is dried and toasted
 	* 4 goals:
 		* reduce grain's moisture content to facilitate long-term storage (down to about 4%)